Depressant: Opioids

 When pain occurs, a signal gets sent from the site of possible injury.
 This signal goes up the spinal cord into the brain, where it is perceived as a negative emotion known as nociception.
 In the central nervous system, the spine is connected to the brain by a structure called the brain stem.
 The brain stem is the first part of the brain that develops in a mammal out of the neural crest.
 It is also the oldest part of the brain and controls many automatic functions such as consciousness, breathing, heart rate, digestion, and many more.
 Opioid receptors are specialized pain-blocking receptors.
 They bind a wide range of hormones, peptides, and much more.
 Although they are found everywhere in the central nervous system, they are highly concentrated in the brain stem.
-Depending on the receptor, activation of them has the ability to stop pain from making its way to the brain and being perceived as pain.
-Hence, opioids do not actually "stop" pain; they simply stop you from knowing you are in pain.
+Depending on the receptor, activation has the ability to stop pain from making its way to the brain and being perceived as pain.
+Hence, opioids do not actually "stop" pain; they stop awareness of pain.
 Pain and the ability to modify it based on an organism's environment is an evolutionary advantage, and it has been shown that it can help an organism escape and survive certain situations where they may otherwise be immobilized due to pain and injury.
 The midbrain nuclei of the brain stem, with structures like the periaqueductal gray, reticular formation, and rostromedial tegmental nucleus, are responsible for the majority of the physical and psychological effects of endogenous and exogenous opioids.